cdnlysis/cdnlysis/README.md

 cdnlysis
 ========

-CDNlysis syncs Amazon Cloudfront log entries from S3 bucket and streams them to InfluxDB.
+CDNlysis syncs Amazon Cloudfront log entries from S3 bucket and streams them to multiple database backends.
+As of now it writes to InfluxDB & MongoDB (turned off by default).
 You can later use Influx Querying API to do anaylsis or use Grafana to generate awesome graphs.

 You can use this for: